yxlao/ball-robot/readme.md

 **Robot's capabilities**

-- Detect orange and grenn balls and select closest target
+- Detect orange and green balls and select closest target
 - Distinguish balls from color papers
 - Drive towards to the ball
-- Picku up the ball with robotic arm
+- Pick up the ball with robotic arm
 - Front and back avoid obstacle
 - Detect bucket
 - Drive towards the bucket